vglsraghu/VGLSDOC/README.md

 ## What am I looking for?

-**bold** I am looking for a role where I can use my special point-and-mark skills to annotate research papers at academic institutions that offer certificate courses in the following areas: mythology, comics, and card games.
+** I am looking for a role where I can use my special point-and-mark skills to annotate research papers at academic institutions that offer certificate courses in the following areas: mythology, comics, and card games.**

 An example for Table
 |Period|Company|